Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/MetaMask.md

 ### Back Up Your Seed Phrase

-The use of seed phrase is a standard most crypto\-wallets use.
+The use of seed phrase is a standard most crypto wallets use.
 It's generated randomly when you create a MetaMask account, which is unique, and serves to generate addresses.

-When you create a MetaMask wallet, you will be given your 12\-word seed phrase.
+When you create a MetaMask wallet, you will be given your 12 word seed phrase.
 MetaMask does not control any of your personal/private data on our servers.
 Everything is encrypted on your browser and protected via your MetaMask password.
 So, when you lose your MetaMask accounts, and need to restore MetaMask, you could only do that with your seed phrase.

 [How To Reveal (and save) Your Seed Phrase](/hc/en-us/articles/360015290032-How-to-Reveal-Your-Seed-Phrase)